CFB Preview: No. 1 Alabama Takes on Fresno State - ESPN 98.1 FM - 850 AM WRUF

 Alabama

 The Crimson Tide roll in the Bulldogs for the season’s home-opener.
-This Alabama versus FSU match-up is anticipated to be a different ball game.
-First off, this game will be held in the Bryant-Denny Stadium.
+This Alabama-FSU matchup is anticipated to be a different ball game.
+First off, this game will kickoff from Bryant-Denny Stadium.
 Very iconic and historic to college football, but it’s obviously a different field than Mercedes-Benz Stadium, in Atlanta, where the Crimson Tide played last week.

 It will also be a slightly different game defensively for Alabama.
 Last week brought injuries to two outside linebackers in Christian Miller and Terrell Lewis.
 Miller is out with a bicep injury and Lewis is out with an elbow injury.
 Christian Miller was actually Terrell Lewis’ replacement, now they are both out.

-On the offensive side of the ball, it was wide-receiver Calvin Ridley as the go to for the Crimson Tide.
+On the offensive side of the ball, wide-receiver Calvin Ridley was the go to for the Crimson Tide.
 He compiled seven catches for 82 yards and one touchdown.
-They looked to running back Damien Harris to get the yards on the ground as he had 73 yards, one touchdown and averaged 8.1 yards per carry.
+Running back Damien Harris earned 73 yards on the ground, one touchdown and averaged 8.1 yards per carry.

 The Crimson Tide are the top-ranked and top dog in this match-up.
 Per ESPN polls, Alabama is a 44-point favorite over Fresno State.
 However, Nick Saban and his Crimson Tide are not overlooking the Bulldogs.